liamcurry/elm-ops-tooling/README.md

 will upgrade the package in that directory.

+(This script requires Python 3.5.1 or later, which comes pre-installed on some systems as `python3`)

 ## elm_deps_check

 Sometimes we need to make sure that two different exact-dependencies are the same.
 This is the case when you have a parent project, and a test project where the parent project dependencies are a sub list of test project.